 Minnesota State Law provides for a reduction to the general property tax for certain property that is occupied as a person's primary place of residence.
 These properties fall under the homestead classification.
 A person who meets the requirements for the homestead classification must file a homestead application with the county assessor to initially obtain the homestead classification.
-To apply for homestead, the owner must own and occupy the property as their primary residence or the property may be occupied by a qualifying relative of the owner on January 2nd of the assessment year.
+To apply for homestead, the owner must own and occupy the property as their primary residence or the property may be occupied by a qualifying relative of the owner.

 Homestead Form - Spanish Version